ksator/junos-verifications-automation-with-jsnapy/README.md

 JSNAPy default lookup directory to search for JSNAPy configuration files is /etc/jsnapy.
 JSNAPy default lookup directory to search for JSNAPy test files files is /etc/jsnapy/testfiles.
 So:
-- Either copy the jsnapy files into the default lookup directories.
+- Either copy the jsnapy files from this repository into the default lookup directories.
-- Or change the default lookup directories in /etc/jsnapy/jsnapy.cfg.
+- Or edit /etc/jsnapy/jsnapy.cfg to change the default JSNAPy lookup directories.
+This is the easiest option and the one I am using.
 - Another option is to specify custom jsnapy lookup directory using the optional argument --folder when you use jsnapy commands as indicated [here] (https://github.com/Juniper/jsnapy/wiki/3.-Command-Line-Tool#optional-arguments).

 ## Use JSNAPy: